alpha-gammas-ep/smart-garden-app/README.md

 - Brenda Huang
 - Lucas Huang

-To run the app on an iOS simulator follow these steps:
+To run the app on an iOS simulator follow these steps.

-1. Open Xcode and go to Xcode -> Open Developer Tool -> Simulator.
-2. Navigate to the smart-garden directory.
-3. Open the terminal and type "npm start".
-4. Go the the browser tab opened by the previous command and click "Run on iOS simulator".
+`cd ./path/to/app/here`

+On first run:

+`npm install`

+After you've run `npm install` once:

+`npm start`